-All capitalised costs are subject to technical, commercial and management review, as well as review for indicators of impairment at least once a year.
+All capitalised costs are subject to technical, commercial and management review, as well as review for indicators of impairment at each period end.
 This is to confirm the continued intent to develop or otherwise extract value from the discovery.
 When this is no longer the case, the costs are written off through the statement of comprehensive income.